PlayStation 3: Games

 PlayStation 3 launched in North America with 14 titles, with Resistance: Fall of Man emerging as the top seller.
 The game received critical acclaim and was named PS3 Game of the Year by both GameSpot and IGN.
 Some anticipated titles, such as The Elder Scrolls IV: Oblivion and F.E.A.R., missed the launch window and arrived in early 2007.
 In Japan, Ridge Racer 7 led launch sales, while the European launch featured 24 titles, including MotorStorm and Virtua Fighter 5.
 MotorStorm and Resistance: Fall of Man became the platform's most successful titles of 2007, and each received sequels.

 At E3 2007, Sony showcased its upcoming first-party lineup including Uncharted: Drake's Fortune, Ratchet & Clank Future: Tools of Destruction, and Warhawk, along with future titles such as Killzone 2, LittleBigPlanet, and Gran Turismo 5 Prologue.
 Key third-party games such as Metal Gear Solid 4: Guns of the Patriots, Assassin's Creed, Call of Duty 4: Modern Warfare, and Grand Theft Auto IV also helped drive platform momentum.

 Sony introduced stereoscopic 3D support to PS3 via firmware updates beginning in 2010.
 The technology was first demonstrated in the January 2009 Consumer Electronics Show, with Wipeout HD and Gran Turismo 5 Prologue used to show how the technology would work.
 Firmware update 3.30 enabled 3D gaming, while 3.50 added support for 3D movie playback.

 As of early 2019, nearly 1 billion PS3 games had been sold worldwide.
 The platform's best-selling titles include Grand Theft Auto V, (Note: Of the 90 million total units sold by April 2018, 32.8% of that total were for the PlayStation 3 version.)
 Gran Turismo 5, The Last of Us, and the Uncharted franchise.

 Hardware

 The PlayStation 3 was the first console to include an HDMI port.

 The PlayStation 3 retained the same basic design across its three major hardware revisions, featuring a black plastic shell with a convex top when placed horizontally, or a convex-left side when oriented vertically.
-The original model used glossy piano black plastic and featured a logo inspired by the font used in the 2002 Spider-Man film, also produced by Sony.
+The original model used glossy piano black plastic and featured a logo inspired by the font used in the film Spider-Man (2002), produced under neighboring Sony subsidiary Sony Pictures.
 According to PlayStation designer Teiyu Goto, this logo was one of the first design elements selected by SCEI president Ken Kutaragi and helped shape the console's overall aesthetic.

 The font would be abandoned at the introduction of the "Slim" revision in favor of an updated version of the PS2 logo with more curved edges, a design that would remain in use for the PS4 and PS5 logos.